malrabeiah/CameraPredictsBeams/README.md

 5) Run main.py

-The script finishes training and testing, it will save the accuracies in a result.mat file, and it will store the trained network.
+When the script finishes training and testing, it will save the accuracies in a result.mat file, and it will store the trained network.

 # Data Structure:
 The script assumes a training and testing sets of data structured as a directory of subdirectories, as follows: